 Avoid Carbon Monoxide Poisoning

 Unfortunately improperly functioning furnaces cause another hazard that cannot be easily detected.
 Every year hundreds of people die from carbon monoxide poisoning and more than 20,000 present to the emergency room with approximately 25% of those cases resulting in hospitalization.
 Carbon monoxide builds up in the blood faster than oxygen and by blocking available oxygen within the body, the tissues become damaged and this can result in death.
 Common symptoms include headaches, dizziness, weakness, nausea, and confusion.
 High levels can cause a loss of consciousness and death.
 Sleeping or intoxicated people are the most vulnerable and may die before ever experiencing symptoms.
 Carbon monoxide poisoning is also very dangerous to fetuses, infants, the elderly and those with specific medical conditions.
 It is recommended that you fit your house with a carbon monoxide detector which will sound an alarm if levels get too high.
-For more information about Carbon Monoxide Poisoning, you may want to read this pamphlet put out by the U.S. Environmental Protection Agency or this Frequently Asked Questions article put out by the Centers for Disease Control and Prevention.
+For more information about Carbon Monoxide Poisoning, you may want to read this Frequently Asked Questions article put out by the Centers for Disease Control and Prevention.

 Space Heater Safety